matheusinit/matheusinit/README.md

  <h3>Hello, I'm matheusinit</h3>

  I'm Matheus Oliveira, a **Back-end Developer**.
 I'm a 21 year old guy who likes to write tests with TDD.
-My main language is **Typescript/Javascript**, but I also write in _Java_ and _C#_ as well.
+My main language is **Typescript/Javascript**, but I write in _Java_ and _C#_ as well.
 I am determined and focused, even more when I am programming.
-I'm always testing new technologias to improve my view on today's projects.
-I'm enthusiastic to transmit knowledge and see others improve because of this knowledge.
+I'm always testing new technologias to improve my todays's view on projects.
+I'm enthusiastic to transmit knowledge and see others improving because of that knowledge.
 I believe technology can help people and I'm more than happy to participate with hard work.

 Currently I'm learning **Message Broker**, **Microservices** e **AWS** with real projects.